Specialist Course (SC4) Equine First Aid & Ailments £68.00

 |Certificate - optional||On completion of final Assessment Paper.
 Personally signed by author/tutor & posted to your home.|

-Equine First Aid + Ailments for horse owners.
+Equine First Aid & Ailments for horse owners / riders.

 Help is at hand !
-Confidently treat minor injuries & ailments and be sure when to call the vet in.
+Confidently treat minor injuries & ailments and be sure when to call the vet.

 - Work at your own speed

 - In your own time – flexible completion date

 The course offers comprehensive coverage.
-This isn’t a basic course covering ‘Health and Ill Health – the syllabus contains much much more in depth detail with core research projects on physiology and more.
-You’ll have personal one to one tutor contact with the author.
+Much more than simple information on ‘Health and Ill Health – the syllabus contains in depth detail with core research projects on physiology and more.
+You’ll have personal one to one tutoring from author, Emma Dalton.
+Have as much or as little contact with Emma as you wish.

-The course has been written & produced by Veterinary Professional – Veterinary Nurse and Trainer Emma Dalton.
-Emma is a professional trainer within the equine veterinary industry and has written this distance learning course specifically for the leisure horse owner.
-Emma travels extensively throughout the England, Wales, Scotland and Northern Ireland to veterinary practices training equine veterinary nurses.
+The course has been written & professionally produced by Veterinary Professional – Veterinary Nurse and Trainer Emma Dalton.
+Emma is a professional trainer within the equine veterinary industry and has travelled extensively throughout England, Wales, Scotland and Northern Ireland training equine veterinary nurses.
+Emma currently works as a college trainer.

-It is split into two Sections, and aims to provide you with easy to read and absorb information enabling you to confidently treat your horse in an emergency and to know how and when to handle minor ailments.
+The course contains 2 modules and provides easy to read and absorb information enabling you to confidently treat your horse in an emergency and to know how and when to handle minor ailments.

 Emma has provided hands on activities throughout the course to make sure you are confident should that emergency arise.
 The Lingfield students research folder is an asset and resource providing you with even more detail on physiology and skeletal information.

-No where else will you find such a comprehensive distance learning course like this at such good value.
+Nowhere else will you find such a comprehensive distance learning course like this at such excellent value.
+Not sure ?
 Do a search – compare the syllabus – there is nothing like it as far as we can see.

 - Information on how to treat wounds both large and small.

-- Applying poultices and bandages – how and when.
+- Detailed explanations on applying poultices and bandages – how and when.

 - What should be in your equine first aid box.